 This employment opportunity is open to all applicants.

-Reporting to the Manager of Income Assistance and under the technical direction of the Senior Program Specialist, this is one of two positions responsible for maintaining the integrity of the Income Assistance Programs.
+Reporting to the Territorial Manager of Income Assistance and under the technical direction of the Senior Program Specialist, this is one of three positions responsible for maintaining the integrity of the Income Assistance Programs.
 The Verification and Investigation Officer will provide support to Income Assistance Workers in each community through the Income Support Delivery System (ISDS).
 The Officer conducts reviews and verification of the circumstances of individuals applying for Income Assistance.
-The incumbent is also responsible for the auditing and reporting auditing and reporting functions of the PDR5 database which manages program data for non-automated communities.
-This position will provide advice to Regional Managers and Income Assistance Workers in twenty-five (25) communities in relation to the complex regulations and policies of the Income Assistance Program.
+The incumbent is also responsible for the auditing and reporting functions of the database which manages program data.
+This position will provide advice and direction to Regional Directors, Regional Managers, and Income Assistance Workers in twenty-five (25) communities in relation to the complex regulations and policies of the Income Assistance Program.

-The successful incumbent will verify client circumstances on cases referred by the Manager of Income Assistance, Regional Managers and Income Assistance Workers as well as assist with audit activities.
-The Verification and Investigation Officer will provide backup assistance to the Manager of Income Assistance to respond to system or user all regional users of ISDS to ensure compliance with the Social Assistance Act and Regulations.
-The incumbent will identify and access various sources of information to assist in the verification process, co-ordinate data uploads and verify and maintain the Nunavut Income Assistance Programs Central Database (PDR5).
+The successful incumbent will verify client circumstances on cases referred by the Territorial Manager of Income Assistance, Regional Directors, Regional Managers, Income Assistance Workers and through the electronic case management system.
+They will assist with audit activities.
+The Verification and Investigation Officer will provide backup assistance to the Manager of Income Assistance to respond to system or user problems from all regional users of ISDS to ensure compliance with the Income Assistance Act and Regulations.
+The incumbent will identify and access various sources of information to assist in the verification process, co-ordinate data uploads, and verify and maintain the Nunavut Income Assistance Programs Central Database to ensure client success.
 The successful incumbent will assist or execute the Federal/Territorial Monthly Merged Payment Process between the Old Age Security benefit and the Nunavut Senior Supplementary Benefit.